-To ensure that you are providing new hires with the knowledge and skills needed to integrate into an existing workforce and that your existing workers have the latest tools needed to perform efficiently and effectively, your training should be a “living course design plan.”
-This means that the training is not static, but rather reflects the latest updates in technology, terminology, and safety standards.
+To ensure that you are providing new hires with the knowledge and skills needed to integrate into an existing workforce and that your existing workers have the latest tools needed to perform efficiently and effectively, your technical training strategy should encompass a “living course design plan.”
+This means that your technical training design is not static, but rather reflects the latest updates in technology, terminology, and safety standards.
 It is important to transition from static print-out training to eLearning for knowledge components and refreshers, as eLearning better meets the needs of the up-and-coming generation and can be updated more efficiently to reflect current conditions, standards, practices, and techniques.

 A precision training strategy, like the one below, should make full use of a wide array of training methodologies, including example videos, class activities, on-the-job training, and more.